Sexual Assault Domestic Violence Treatment Program

 Our team provides free, confidential, and specialized care to individuals who have experienced a recent sexual assault or are victims of intimate partner abuse.
 The team consists of nurses for immediate care following an assault/abuse and social workers that provide short-term trauma counselling.

-Our team provides care that is directed by you.
-If you wish to receive medical treatment from our program, we strongly encourage you to present to any Niagara Health emergency department or urgent care centre as soon as possible.
-Any injuries requiring medical attention will first be treated by the emergency department/urgent care centre staff, and then the on-call SADV nurse will be contacted to provide additional treatment.
+Our team provides care that is consent based and directed by you.
+If you wish to receive medical treatment from our program, present to any Niagara Health Emergency Department or Urgent Care Centre as soon as possible.
+Any injuries requiring medical attention will first be treated by the emergency department/urgent care centre staff, and then SADV nurse will be contacted to provide additional treatment.
+SADV care is provided at the Marotta Family Hospital.

 Certain treatment options are available to you within 12 days of the assault/abuse.
 You can choose any or all of the following: